potassco/clinguin/docs/clinguin/reference.rst

         The part of the server that defines the control and functionality, allowing users to interact with the clingo control in different ways.
-        It offers the option to define and overwrite operations, as well as customize how the UI is updated and the contextual information in the :ref:`clinguin-state`.
+        It offers the option to define and overwrite operations, as well as customize how the UI is updated and the contextual information in the :ref:`domain-state`.
         Users can create their own Backend to increase functionality (:ref:`Creating your own backend`).

         We provide the following :ref:`Backends` with the system: